gnolang/gno/CONTRIBUTING.md

 - Use Conventional Commits for PR titles
 - Never favor rewriting history in PRs (rebases have very few exceptions, like implementation rewrites; see [A Word on Rebasing](#a-word-on-rebasing))
+- Tend to make separate commits for logically separate changes

 ### Go Style Guide